f-gillmann/dotfiles/README.md

 > - This is still work in progress, **stuff will break**!
 > - I am not responsible for any damage to your machine!

+The install script assumes that you are using a base Arch Linux, without any big modifications or desktop environments preinstalled.

+**But** the script still tries to back up *some* of your dotfiles already present in `~/.config` and it will also backup your `grub` and `sddm` configs.
+Review the `Backup files` block inside the `install.sh` script to see what is being backed up.

-### Nvidia ⚠️
+### Nvidia
-If you happen to have a Nvidia GPU, please either add your linux kernels headers to `packages/custom.pkgs` or install them beforehand, this file does not exist by default.
+If you happen to have a Nvidia GPU, please either add your linux headers (e.g. `linux-headers`) to `packages/custom.pkgs` or install them beforehand, this file does not exist by default.

-For the base `linux` kernel need to add `linux-headers`, for the `linux-zen` kernel you need to add `linux-zen-headers` instead etc.

 ### Method 1:
 Use the `get.sh` script to automatically download the repository.